ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 *  Musics Options
     * also allow user to change music with a new music tool bar.
     * pause and start music.
+    * Add Music option on toolbar.
+    * stop/start keyboard action.
+    * Select music from music folder.
 * Update Readme.md
+* Auto update when select progressive reveal.
+* Line of sight
+* 2 Play Mode
+   * Only in line of sight mode.
+Neither players know the ending.
+*

 ## Current Issues
 * Update Instruction